 Prasert was sponsored by the Thai Government to study at Nottingham Law School.
 His doctoral supervisory team comprised: Dr Janice Denonocurt (Director of Studies); Dr. Elizabeth Chadwick (Second Supervisor) and Professor David Ong.
 The External Examiner was Dr Ben Farrand of Warwick University and Simon Boyes, Senior Lecturer, acted as Internal Examiner.

-IP Research Group members have worked together with professional bodies in the intellectual property law field including:
+IP Research Group members have worked together with professional bodies and institutions in the intellectual property law field including:

 - Nottingham Law School was awarded £24,900 in the StudentIshIP Enterprise Competition 2015 by the UK Intellectual Property Office for a project to help Art & Design students protect their IP during their final year degree shows.